 Citric acid is a preservative and flavor enhancer that’s been associated with whole-body inflammation in a series of medical case reports.
 Most consumers will likely have no issue with this ingredient, but we recommend avoiding it as a precaution.

-Cane sugar is the unhealthiest version of added sugar in our opinion, and is included in some bistroMD meals.
+Cane sugar is the unhealthiest version of added sugar in our opinion, and is included in some BistroMD meals.
 There are alternative sweeteners like fruit juice and even stevia which we consider healthier.
-We recommend avoiding added sugar entirely for health reasons.
+We recommend avoiding added sugar as much as possible.

-A number of bistroMD meals contain vitamin additives like Vitamin A palmitate in their Red Pepper Frittata.
-We recommend avoiding foods and supplements with vitamin additives, as there is no benefit to vitamin supplementation for consumers with healthy levels of vitamins.
-The combined intake of vitamin additives from so many different processed food sources that the average consumer encounters may push blood levels into an unhealthy range.
+A number of BistroMD meals contain vitamin additives like vitamin A palmitate in their Red Pepper Frittata.
+We recommend avoiding foods and supplements with vitamin additives, as it seems illogical to take supplemental vitamins without evidence of a deficiency.

-Isagenix is a supplement brand that we recently reviewed in our Isagenix Collagen Elixir reviews article, and we highlighted how some of their consumers experienced toxicity due to the added vitamin levels in some of their supplements and food products.
+As we documented in our Isagenix Collagen Elixir reviews article, some of that brand's customers experienced toxicity due to the added vitamins in their nutritional products.

 Some of their other snacks are sweetened with honey and fruits which we consider healthier options.

 These snacks are definitely healthier than commercial snack products by a significant margin, but they may not be the best option for someone dieting.